dhaasler/madcubapy/docs/source/io/madcubamap.rst

   The map is shown in pop-up window where the user can select several polygons using the mouse.
-This method automatically calculates the noise value inside the polygons and stores it in the `SIGMA` header card.
+This method automatically calculates the noise value inside the polygons and stores it in the ``sigma`` attribute and adds it to the FITS header using the 'SIGMA' keyword.

   This method calls the :func:`~madcubapy.operations.maps.measure_noise` function on itself to calculate the noise level.
 Check the